 Interactions online about the autism spectrum can result in a lot of heartfelt discussion…and a lot of heartfelt disagreement.

 That holds true with everything I write here, no matter the specific topic.
 I receive some amazing, positive feedback from people.
 And some very pointed criticism as well.

 One thing I’ve noticed is that the criticism usually breaks down into four broad categories.
 I thought I would summarize those four types of criticism below, along with my response to each.

 Growing up, I always found the last week of summer to be a bittersweet experience.
 I relished the freedom, yet felt terrified about the new school year ahead.
 I’d start to build up an overwhelming amount of anxiety that would travel with me into the classroom.

-In 2005, at the age of 30, I began therapy and received a diagnosis of Asperger’s Syndrome (now Autism Spectrum Disorder).
+In 2005, at the age of 30, I began therapy and received a diagnosis of autism.
 It caught me off guard, because I had gone in specifically to receive help with depression and social anxiety.
 A spectrum diagnosis was not on my radar, and it took me over a year to fully come to terms with the reality of it.